d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ### [**One-Hot Encoding**]

-Recall that each token is represented as a numerical index in `train_iter`.
+Recall that each token is represented as a numerical index in the vocabulary.
 Feeding these indices directly to a neural network might make it hard to learn.
 We often represent each token as a more expressive feature vector.